djcard/boxlang-docs/boxlang-language/queries.md

 * `cacheProvider` - Name of the cache provider used for caching this query.
 A default cache provider will be assigned if none set,
 * `cacheTimeout` - Max time, as a duration, to allow cached results to be returned.

-For CFML compatibility, the following options are also supported once [bx-compat] is installed:
+For CFML compatibility, the following options are also supported once [bx-compat-cfml](https://forgebox.io/view/bx-compat-cfml) is installed:

 * `blockfactor` - alias for `fetchSize`
 * `cacheID` - alias for `cacheKey`